oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   the public key corresponding to the private key controlled by the Holder (or a reference to this public key).

 Key Binding JWT (KB-JWT):
-:  A JWT for proving Key Binding as defined in (#kb-jwt).
-A Key Binding JWT is said to "be tied to" a particular SD-JWT when its payload includes a hash of the SD-JWT in its `sd_hash` claim.
+:  A Key Binding JWT is said to "be tied to" a particular SD-JWT when its payload includes a hash of the SD-JWT in its `sd_hash` claim.A JWT for proving Key Binding as defined in (#kb-jwt).

 Selectively Disclosable JWT with Key Binding (SD-JWT+KB):
 : A composite structure, comprising an SD-JWT and a Key Binding JWT tied to that SD-JWT.